alicealbuu/Airbnb-clone/README.md

 3. Add and Modify Bookings:
 Authenticated users can add new bookings by selecting a place, specifying dates, and completing the booking process.
 Users have the ability to modify existing bookings.

-4. View Booked Places
+4. Book and View Booked Places
-Users have a dedicated section where they can view a list of places they have booked.
+Users have a dedicated section where they can book places and view a list of places they have booked.
 This section contains details such as booking dates, property information, and total cost for each reservation.